Are you a developer or entrepreneur who wishes to have a larger social impact?

 Students with a bachelor’s degree in social sciences or business are encouraged to apply.
 We also encourage social and health professionals, activists, entrepreneurs, owners of small and medium enterprises and even developers, marketers, designers, media experts who are interested in creative developments with a strong social impact.

-We are looking for highly motivated students who are full of ideas and creativity and want to contribute to the society with their positive energy.
+We are looking for highly motivated students who are full of ideas and creativity and want to contribute to society with their positive energy.
 Our aim is to create a multidisciplinary, international learning and working environment where with the method of project-based learning participants inspire each other using the supportive infrastructure of Estonia and Tallinn University.

 Why study with us?